top of page

 What will my electric bill be after installation?

 This depends on your budget and preference.
-Every system produces a different amount of energy, depending upon size and location.
+Every system produces a different amount of energy, depending on size and location.
 We can design a system that will generate enough electricity to power your entire home, which is called “net-zero.”
 This means each month your electric bill would only consist of the small fee they charge for the utility company’s meters.

 My home doesn't have much roof space.
 Can I still go solar?